aditya-caltechie/ai-mcp-autonomous-traders/docs/8_EVALS.md

 ---

+## What are evals?

+**Evals** (evaluations) are tests that check whether the system behaves as intended.
+For an agentic trading system, evals can be:

+- **Deterministic:** Unit and integration tests (e.g. “when balance is too low, `buy_shares` raises ValueError”) that don’t call the LLM.
+They use mocks and fixed inputs and run quickly in CI.
+- **LLM-in-the-loop:** Tests that run the real agent (or Researcher) with a fixed scenario and then assert on behavior—e.g. “the agent called `get_holdings` before placing a trade,” or “the final response includes a rationale.”
+These are slower and can be flaky but catch prompt and model regressions.
+- **Scenario-based:** End-to-end checks like “given an account with zero balance and strategy ‘preserve capital,’ the agent does not place any buy” or “the agent uses the Researcher tool before trading.”
+They validate high-level flows and safety properties.

+Evals are the main way to lock in correct behavior, catch regressions after code or prompt changes, and gain confidence before deploying updates.

+---

+## Why evals are important and needed

+- **Non-determinism.** LLM outputs and tool sequences vary.
+Evals help you notice when something breaks (e.g. “the agent stopped using research before trading” or “it no longer checks balance first”).
+- **Prompt and template drift.** Changes to `templates.py` or system instructions can change behavior in subtle ways.
+Evals act as regression tests: if a change breaks a desired behavior, the eval fails and you fix it before release.
+- **MCP and tools.** Tool names, schemas, and server availability change.
+Evals verify that the agent still discovers the right tools and that each tool returns the expected shape and semantics (e.g. `get_balance` returns a number, `buy_shares` rejects insufficient funds).
+- **Safety and correctness.** Evals can encode rules like “no sell without holdings,” “no buy with insufficient balance,” “every order has a non-empty rationale.”
+They complement guardrails by checking that the agent (and the system) actually obeys them in practice.
+- **Confidence for production.** A suite of evals—especially deterministic ones in CI—makes it safer to refactor, add guardrails, or change prompts, because you get immediate feedback when behavior regresses.

+In short: evals answer “did we break anything?” and “does the system still do what we expect?”
+They are essential for maintaining and improving an autonomous trading system over time.

+---

 ## Current state

 - **Unit tests**: `tests/test_accounts.py` covers `Account`, `Transaction`, deposit/withdraw/report.
 No agent or MCP behavior is tested.
 - **No LLM evals**: No regression tests on prompts, tool choice, or final outputs.
 - **No scenario evals**: No end-to-end “given this account and strategy, the agent should do X” tests.

----

-## Why evals matter here

-- **Non-determinism**: Model outputs and tool sequences vary; evals help catch regressions (e.g. “agent stopped using research before trading”).
-- **Prompt drift**: Changes to `templates.py` or instructions can change behavior; evals lock in desired behavior.
-- **MCP and tools**: Tool schemas and server availability change; evals verify the agent still discovers and uses the right tools.
-- **Safety and correctness**: Evals can assert “no sell without holdings”, “no buy with insufficient balance”, “rationale present”, etc.

 ---